opendaylight/netconf/docs/testtool.rst

       -h, --help             show this help message and exit --edit-content EDIT-CONTENT
       --async-requests {true,false}
+                             (default: false)
       --thread-amount THREAD-AMOUNT
-                             The number of threads to use for configuring devices.
-      --throttle THROTTLE    Maximum amount of  async  requests  that  can  be  open  at  a  time, with mutltiple threads this gets divided among all threads --controller-auth-username CONTROLLER-AUTH-USERNAME
+                             The number of threads to use for configuring devices. (default: 1) --throttle THROTTLE    Maximum amount of async requests that can be  open  at a time, with mutltiple threads this gets divided among all threads (default: 5000) --controller-auth-username CONTROLLER-AUTH-USERNAME
-                             Username for HTTP basic authentication to destination controller.
+                             Username for HTTP basic authentication to destination controller. (default: admin) --controller-auth-password CONTROLLER-AUTH-PASSWORD
-      --controller-auth-password CONTROLLER-AUTH-PASSWORD
-                             Password for HTTP basic authentication to destination controller.
+                             Password for HTTP basic authentication to destination controller. (default: admin) --controller-ip CONTROLLER-IP
-      --controller-ip CONTROLLER-IP
-                             Ip of controller  if  available  it  will  be  used  for  spawning netconf connectors via topology configuration as a part of URI(http://<controller- ip>:<controller-port>/rests/data/...)  otherwise   it   will   just  start
+                             Ip of controller  if  available  it  will  be  used  for  spawning  netconf connectors via topology   configuration   as    a    part    of   URI(http://<controller-ip>:<controller- port>/rests/data/...) otherwise  it  will  just  start  simulated  devices  and  skip  the execution of PATCH requests
-                             simulated devices and skip the execution of PATCH requests --controller-port CONTROLLER-PORT
+      --controller-port CONTROLLER-PORT
-                             Port of controller if  available  it  will  be  used  for spawning netconf connectors via topology configuration as a part of URI(http://<controller- ip>:<controller-port>/rests/data/...)  otherwise   it   will   just  start
+                             Port of controller if  available  it  will  be  used  for  spawning netconf connectors via topology   configuration   as    a    part    of   URI(http://<controller-ip>:<controller- port>/rests/data/...) otherwise  it  will  just  start  simulated  devices  and  skip  the execution of PATCH requests
-                             simulated devices and skip the execution of PATCH requests --device-count DEVICES-COUNT
+      --device-count DEVICES-COUNT
                              Number of simulated netconf devices to spin.
-This is the number of actual ports open for the devices.
+This  is  the number of actual ports open for the devices. (default: 1)
       --devices-per-port DEVICES-PER-PORT
-                             Amount of config files generated per  port  to spoof more devices than are actually running
+                             Amount of config files generated per port to  spoof more devices than are actually running (default: 1)
       --schemas-dir SCHEMAS-DIR
                              Directory containing  yang  schemas  to  describe  simulated  devices.
 Some  schemas e.g. netconf monitoring and inet types are included by default --notification-file NOTIFICATION-FILE
                              Xml  file  containing  notifications  that  should   be   sent  to  clients  after  create subscription is called
       --initial-config-xml-file INITIAL-CONFIG-XML-FILE
-                             Xml file containing initial  simulatted  configuration  to be returned via get-config rpc
+                             Xml file containing initial simulatted configuration to be returned via get-config rpc --starting-port STARTING-PORT
-      --starting-port STARTING-PORT
                              First port for simulated  device.
-Each  other  device will have previous+1 port number
+Each  other  device  will  have  previous+1 port number (default: 17830)
       --generate-config-connection-timeout GENERATE-CONFIG-CONNECTION-TIMEOUT
-                             Timeout to be generated in initial config files --generate-config-address GENERATE-CONFIG-ADDRESS
+                             Timeout to be generated in initial config files (default: 1800000) --generate-config-address GENERATE-CONFIG-ADDRESS
-                             Address to be placed in generated configs --generate-configs-batch-size GENERATE-CONFIGS-BATCH-SIZE
+                             Address to be placed in generated configs (default: 127.0.0.1) --generate-configs-batch-size GENERATE-CONFIGS-BATCH-SIZE
-                             Number of connector configs per generated file --distribution-folder DISTRO-FOLDER
+                             Number of connector configs per generated file (default: 1) --distribution-folder DISTRO-FOLDER
-                             Directory where the karaf distribution for controller is located --ssh {true,false}     Whether to use ssh for transport or just pure tcp --exi {true,false}     Whether to use exi to transport xml content --debug {true,false}   Whether to use debug log level instead of INFO --md-sal {true,false}  Whether to use md-sal datastore instead of default simulated datastore.
-      --time-out TIME-OUT    the maximum time in seconds for executing each PATCH request -ip IP                 Ip address which will be used for  creating a socket address.It can either be a machine name, such  as  java.sun.com,  or a textual representation of its IP address.
+                             Directory where the karaf distribution for controller is located --ssh {true,false}     Whether to use ssh for transport or just pure tcp (default: true) --exi {true,false}     Whether to use exi to transport xml content (default: true) --debug {true,false}   Whether to use debug log level instead of INFO (default: false) --md-sal {true,false}  Whether to use md-sal datastore instead of default simulated datastore. (default: false) --time-out TIME-OUT    the maximum time in seconds for executing each PATCH request (default: 20) --ip IP                Ip address which will be used for  creating  a  socket  address.It can either be a machine name, such as java.sun.com,  or  a  textual  representation  of  its IP address. (default:
+                             0.0.0.0)
       --thread-pool-size THREAD-POOL-SIZE
                              The number of threads to keep in the pool,  when creating a device simulator.
-Even if they are idle.
+Even if they are idle. (default: 8)
       --rpc-config RPC-CONFIG
                              Rpc config file.
 It can be used  to  define  custom  rpc behavior, or override the default one.Usable for testing buggy device behavior.